-2020 was an important year for climate ambition in Korea with the government announcing a “Green New Deal” and a net-zero target for 2050 tied to a commitment to speed up investment in clean technologies across the economy.
-In January 2021, the government announced plans to reduce PM (Particulate Matter) in ports by 60% in 2025 compared to 2017.
+The year 2020 was an important one for climate ambitions in South Korea, with the government announcing a Green New Deal and a net-zero target for 2050 tied to a commitment to speed up investment in clean technologies across the economy.
+In January 2021, the government announced plans to reduce particulate matter (PM) in ports by 60 per cent in 2025 (compared to 2017).

 South Korea’s Emissions Trading Scheme

-As the world’s third largest shipowning nation and a leader in maritime technologies, Japan’s actions on emissions reductions will be watched closely.
+As the world’s third-largest ship-owning nation and a leader in maritime technologies, Japan’s actions on emissions reductions will be watched closely.
 In addition to setting ambitious national targets, Japan has played an important role in establishing global mechanisms, such as providing technical support to the IMO’s EEXI regulation, among other initiatives.

-The Japanese government has announced plans to cut its 2030 emissions by 46% from 2013 levels, up from its earlier goal of 26%, to achieve carbon neutrality by 2050.
-In March 2020, Japan’s Ministry of Land, Infrastructure, Transport and Tourism (MLIT) together with technology partners, launched the "Roadmap to Zero Emission from International Shipping", a comprehensive strategy to reach IMO GHG reduction targets.
+The Japanese government has announced plans to cut its 2030 emissions by 46 per cent from 2013 levels, up from its earlier goal of 26 per cent, to achieve carbon-neutrality by 2050.
+In March 2020, Japan’s Ministry of Land, Infrastructure, Transport and Tourism (MLIT), together with technology partners, launched the Roadmap to Zero Emissions from International Shipping, a comprehensive strategy to achieve IMO GHG reduction targets.

 Japan’s Emissions Trading Scheme